PharoFoundation/.github/profile/README.md

 3. Water
 4. Agriculture

-Find out more from pharofoundation.org
+Find out more from here (pharofoundation.org)

 ## Our dev work